-- A. By Ex Parte Order.
-Termination may be effected by ex parte order upon proper notice as herein provided and Probate Code section 1862. - B. Hearing upon Notice.
-Early termination for reasons other than those stated above require a noticed hearing in accordance with the procedures outlined in the sections of these Rules related to "Notices" and "Reappointment of Conservator". - C. Service of Notice.
-The attorney must be given verbal notice of any early termination of conservatorship, and if objection to the termination is raised, the matter will be calendared for hearing, and notice will be given in accordance with the procedures outlined in "Notices" and "Reappointment of Conservator" in these rules. - D. Termination Without Objection.
+A. By Ex Parte Order.
+Termination may be effected by ex parte order upon proper notice as herein provided and under Probate Code section 1862.

+- B. Hearing upon Notice.
+Early termination for reasons other than those stated above require a noticed hearing in accordance with the procedures outlined in the sections of these Rules related to "Notices" and "Reappointment of Conservator"." - C. Service of Notice.
+The attorney must be given verbal notice of any early termination of conservatorship, and if objection to the termination is raised, the matter will be calendared for hearing, and notice will be given in accordance with the procedures outlined in ""Notices" and "Reappointment of Conservator" in these rules.

+D. Termination Without Objection.
+If no objection to termination is made, then the conservatorship may be - D. Termination Without Objection.
 If no objection to termination is made, then the conservatorship may be terminated by the court.
 (Adopted 7/1/2006)